swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/email_templates.md

 Host,

-This is EW, our BA, who will be working with you to handle the Eventbrite revenue from your [WORKSHOP TYPE (SWC/DC/LC)] workshop on (DATE) at (LOCATION).
+This is to introduce Elizabeth Williams, our Business Administrator, who will be working with you to handle the Eventbrite revenue from your [WORKSHOP TYPE (SWC/DC/LC)] workshop on (DATE) at (LOCATION).

 This revenue can either be donated to The Carpentries or returned to you by check (or wire, if needed) after the completion of the workshop.